Pacific season’s 1st hurricane aims at Mexico tourist zone

 The hurricane center said Agatha could “bring an extremely dangerous storm surge and life-threatening winds.”

-Agatha had maximum sustained winds of 110 mph (175 kph) — just 1 mph under the threshold for a Category 3, the hurricane center said.
-The storm’s center was about 50 miles (80 kilometers) southwest of Puerto Angel and heading to the northeast at 8 mph (13 kph).
+Agatha had maximum sustained winds of 105 mph (165 kph), the hurricane center said.
+The storm’s center was about 35 miles (55 kilometers) southwest of Puerto Angel and heading to the northeast at 8 mph (13 kph).

 The U.S. National Hurricane Center said the storm was expected to drop 10 to 16 inches (250 to 400 millimeters) of rain on parts of Oaxaca, with isolated maximums of 20 inches (500 millimeters), posing the threat of flash floods and mudslides.